Tim Van Egmond

 Timothy Layne Van Egmond (born May 31, 1969), is a former Major League Baseball pitcher who played with the Boston Red Sox (1994–1995) and Milwaukee Brewers (1996).
 He batted and threw right-handed.

-A native of Shreveport, Louisiana, Van Egmond attended Jacksonville State University.
+Van Egmond was born in Shreveport, Louisiana.
+He graduated from East Coweta High School in Georgia without receiving any attention from college baseball programs.
+It was not until he played in a summer league that he drew the interest of Newnan High School and Southern Union State Community College baseball coach Jabo Jordan.
+After two seasons at Southern Union, he continued his college baseball career at Jacksonville State University.
+With the Jacksonville State Gamecocks, he was named the Most Outstanding Player of both the 1990 and 1991 NCAA Division II baseball tournaments.
 He was selected in the 17th round of the 1991 amateur draft by the Boston Red Sox.

 His first professional season, 1992, was arguably his best as a professional pitcher.
-Pitching for the Lynchburg Red Sox of the class A "Carolina League, Van Egmond posted a 12-4 record with a 3.41 ERA in 28 games, 27 of which were starts.
-He followed that with a 6-12 record and 3.98 ERA for the AA New Britain Red Sox of the Eastern League in 1993.
-He was assigned to the Pawtucket Red Sox, Boston's AAA affiliate in the International League, in 1994 and made 20 starts, going 9-5 with a 3.78 ERA in 119 innings.
+Pitching for the Lynchburg Red Sox of the class A Carolina League, Van Egmond posted a 12–4 record with a 3.41 ERA in 28 games, 27 of which were starts.
+He followed that with a 6–12 record and 3.98 ERA for the AA New Britain Red Sox of the Eastern League in 1993.
+He was assigned to the Pawtucket Red Sox, Boston's AAA affiliate in the International League, in 1994 and made 20 starts, going 9–5 with a 3.78 ERA in 119 innings.